pbjtime/fccan/_donate-sections/donate-campaign.md

   <!--StartFragment-->

-  **We invite you to join us as a monthly sustaining member** to help us in starting off 2023 strong with the launch of our reproductive justice and healing programming and even more no-cost community healing spaces in Fort Collins!
-In addition to becoming a monthly donor, we invite you to share your abundance through volunteer opportunities.

-  When you become one of our donors, you will benefit in receiving beautiful artwork, made by local artists in our community!
+  We have big plans for 2023.
+Right now, we are focusing our efforts on advancing outdoor equity for BIPOC youth, as well as continuing to spread sexual and reproductive health information and resources.
+We are so appreciative to you for supporting our work and our mission to advance economic, social, and environmental justice in Fort Collins, and we invite you to become a monthly donor.
+Even $5/month makes a huge impact, and we deeply appreciate all monthly donation amounts

-  We also invite you to share about our campaign across your networks and encourage people to join [our listserv](https://docs.google.com/forms/d/e/1FAIpQLScpVX0Q_E_aLfYB0SXqbOUanJaQJ1YB40kXBjLeLNbvz7P9hA/viewform), and follow us on [Facebook](https://www.facebook.com/FCCAN/) and/or [Instagram.](http://instagram.com/fccan/)
+  We also invite you to share about our campaign across your networks and encourage people to join [our listserv](https://docs.google.com/forms/d/e/1FAIpQLScpVX0Q_E_aLfYB0SXqbOUanJaQJ1YB40kXBjLeLNbvz7P9hA/viewform), and follow us on [Facebook](https://www.facebook.com/FCCAN/) and [Instagram.](http://instagram.com/fccan/)

   Ready to donate now?
 Click below to get started!